lusvinherreraacuna/readmeiota/README.md

 ```

 ## Generate commands to remove routes
-After generating the IDs of the routes, the Shell script gen_delete_kong_routes, which receives as a parameter for the execution the information that was previously generated with the script list_kong_routes.
+After generating the IDs of the routes, the Shell script **gen_delete_kong_routes**, which receives as a parameter for the execution the information that was previously generated with the script list_kong_routes.
 This script locates and selects the first installed Kong.
 Then use the curl -k -X DELETE command, with which the command is generated to remove each of the previously listed routes.

 ### gen_delete_kong_routes
 ```